ogkranthi/100-days-of-code/log.md

 **Thoughts**: The data structure seem to be a bit complicated and needs more learning and in depth undrstanding.
 Working on implementing and solving some problems may help in achieving the same.

 **Link(s) to work**: https://docs.google.com/document/d/19qzCAQHxipBTnyh8kqz_RZxOs97h0qUDlbUoeOftioA/edit

+### Day 1: March 26, 2018

+**Today's Progress**:  Implemented BFS and DFS using Java

+**Thoughts:** Seems like there are a lot of applications for BFS and DFS2018
+                        Now I am confident about coding them.
+I feel, I can code them with out wasting a lot of time

+**Link to work:* Uploaded to CTCI branch on github